carpentries/docs.carpentries.org/source/resources/curriculum/lesson-pilots.md

 who did not have a major part in the previous development of the lesson - teach it and provide feedback.

-For more information about these pilots, and the requirements for piloting official Carpentries lessons, see [the Lesson Life Cycle chapter of The Carpentries Curriculum Development Handbook](https://cdh.carpentries.org/the-lesson-life-cycle.html).
+The [Lesson Life Cycle page](/resources/curriculum/lesson-life-cycle.md) includes more information about how pilot workshops fit into the iterative development process of a new lesson/curriculum.
+The [How We Operate episode](https://carpentries.github.io/lesson-development-training/operations.html#pilot-workshops) of Collaborative Lesson Development Training includes more discussion of pilot workshops, how to prepare to teach them, and the information it can be helpful to collect during the event.

 ## Information for Lesson Developers

 ### Finding Hosts for Beta Pilots

 If you are developing a new official Carpentries lesson - a lesson developed based on prior agreement with The Carpentries, and which is intended to become another lesson/curriculum offered in centrally-organised workshops -
 [the Curriculum Team](mailto:team@carpentries.org) will help you find hosts and Instructors for pilot workshops.

 If you are developing a lesson in The Carpentries Incubator, you can recruit pilot hosts by putting out a call via: